numberoverzero/bottom/README.rst

         logger.log(args)

-Decorated functions will be invoked asynchronously, and may optionally use the ``yield from`` syntax.
+Decorated functions will be invoked asynchronously, and may optionally use the ``await`` syntax.
 Functions do not need to be wrapped with ``@ayncio.coroutine`` - this is handled as part of the function caching process.

 Client.trigger(event, \*\*kwargs)
 -------------------------------